Lady Justice: No blindfold and no sword

 In October 2024, the Supreme Court of India announced and inaugurated the Nyay Devi, a new template for statues of Lady Justice for use in India.
 Henceforth, the blindfold will not be used and the sword is replaced by a book representing the constitution.
+She wears a sari and blouse, with a crown on her head, a bindi on her forehead, bangles on her wrists, and Indian jewellery adorning her ears and neck.
 Announcing the change, the Chief Justice of India DY Chandrachud declared that "the law is not blind, it sees everyone equally".
 The removal of sword also symbolizes India's shift to new criminal laws focusing on Nyay (justice) rather than punishments or retributions.

 Toga

 The Greco-Roman garment symbolizes the status of the philosophical attitude that embodies justice.